Elcis2614/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 7-movethatfile : move /tmp/betty to /tmp/my_first_directory/
 The file 8-firstdelete : delete the previouslly moved betty file The file 9-firstdirdeletion : deletes /tmp/my_first_directory
+The file 10-back : returns the previous directory